 Initially, in 2011, The DOVE Project (which stands for Dignity, Opportunity, Voice, Empowerment) was a project of a community group called the Vashon Healthy Community Network.

 DOVE, in its entirety, was quite literally a phone and a bag, held and managed by a volunteer.
 When the Vashon Healthy Community Network disbanded, DOVE applied for it's 501(c)3 nonprofit status and was fiscally sponsored by Vashon Youth and Family Services.
 In March 2013, DOVE officially became recognized as a 501(c)3 and began operating with complete autonomy.

-DOVE is a proud to be a Social Profit organization.
+DOVE is proud to be a social profit organization.
 That's the point of our work: social profit.
-The term not-for-profit is misleading as there is huge profit for the communities we serve.
-Social profit is about desired social benefits and that is defined locally.
+The term not-for-profit is misleading as there is a huge profit for the communities we serve.
+Social profit is about desired social benefits, and that is defined locally.